Documentation Index

 - Performance: Rare, but some extremely complex JOINs over large tables might be slow either because (a) the prod data needed is too large or (b) the query is too complex and the safety mechanism decides to materialize the result into a temporary table locally.
 If this happens, try passing in

---max-rows during mori start, which will cap the number of rows pulled from prod.
+--max-rowsduringmori start, which will cap the number of rows pulled from prod.